odoo/documentation/getting_started/documentation.rst

 during the implementation.

-Once you purchase an Odoo Online subscription, you will receive instructions by e-mail on how to activate or create your database.
+Once you purchase an Odoo Online subscription, you will receive instructions by email on how to activate or create your database.
 From this email, you can activate your existing Odoo database or create a new one from scratch.

-If you did not receive this email, e.g. because the payment was made by someone else in your company, contact our support using our `online support form <https://www.odoo.com/help>`__.
+If you did not receive this email, e.g. because the payment was made by someone else in your company, contact our support team using our `online support form <https://www.odoo.com/help>`__.

 .. image:: media/getting_started02.png